 Increasing the ramp time softens the start process by gradually increasing the voltage or current.
 Ideally, the ramp time should be set for the longest amount of time the application will allow (without stalling the motor).
-Some applications require a short ramp time due to the pumps, because pump problems can occur due time for ramping the initial voltage or current
+Some applications require a short ramp time due to the mechanics of the system. (i.e, centrifugal pumps, because pump problems can occur due to insufficient torque).